A storm carried 100-mph wind gusts to Madison and the rest of South Dakota on Thursday, damaging homes and leaving thousands without power.

 They lost a 100-year-old barn and parts of other buildings but their horses were fine other than one minor injury.

 “We’re going to assess the damage and start the cleanup,” she said Thursday evening.
 “It’ll be a rebuilding process for a lot of families.”

 She said she believes they experienced a mix of straight-line winds and tornadoes — her mother said wind alone wouldn’t have left some of the twisted damage they saw.

-Madison city buildings also saw some damage, said Mayor Lindsay.
+Madison city buildings also saw some damage, said Lindsay, the mayor.
 Doors have been blown in on municipal buildings but they’re all standing.
 “We’re not in too bad of shape,” Lindsay said.

-He said part of the roof at the Dakota Prairie Playhouse at Dakota State University had been blown off and that he does not have a damage report yet out of the airport.
+He said part of the roof at the Dakota Prairie Playhouse at DSU had been blown off and that he does not have a damage report yet out of the airport.

-He said Thursday that police would have extra patrols overnight to guard against vandalism “because the town is totally dark.”
+He said Thursday that police will have extra patrols overnight to guard against vandalism “because the town is totally dark.”